ElvisKemoi/Edvian-s-Shoe-Spa/README.md

 ## Technologies Used

+This is just a beginner friendly frontend project.

-- Frontend: HTML, CSS, JavaScript, React
+- Frontend: HTML, CSS, JavaScript.

 ## Installation